 A completed and awarded Bachelor of Arts or Sciences degree from an accredited college or university.

-Completed the following prerequisite courses within the last 10 years, minimum 3 semester units each, with a minimum grade of B for each course:
+Completed the following prerequisite courses within the last 10 years, minimum 3 semester units each, a minimum of B average in all prerequisite courses, and a minimum of C for each course.

 * Combined Human Anatomy and Human Physiology courses are acceptable as long as each are offered with Lab components, total at least 6 semester units, focus on general gross human structures, and taken from an accredited institution.